VneTraffiqua/lib_parser/README.md

 ## Description

-The script print data about the selected books.

-In parameters, you need to specify from which id and to which id to parse books.
+The scripts in the repository parse data from the [tululu.org](https://tululu.org/) site and render the web pages of the [online library](https://vnetraffiqua.github.io/lib_parser/pages/index1.html) article.

 ## How to install?